helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>The best form of flattery is to be admired, imitated or respected.</h3 quote>
+<h3 quote align='center'>There are a lot of obstacles in the way of our understanding animal intelligence - not the least being that we can't even agree whether nonhuman species are conscious.</h3 quote>

 ---